Waters Corporation Logo

 Bonuses & Incentives

-There is an annual bonus structure tied to individual performance and company results.
-Sales roles typically have commission or incentive plans.
-Senior roles may receive long-term incentives such as stock-based awards or restricted stock units.
-Bonuses are commonly described as competitive and aligned with corporate performance.
+There's an annual bonus tied to individual performance and company results.
+Sales roles have commission or incentive plans.
+Senior roles may include stock awards or restricted stock units.
+Bonuses are generally described as competitive, though they track corporate performance, so a down year affects everyone.

 Health and Insurance Benefits